okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 You can grant third-party admin status by using an optional query parameter on the Administrator Roles API called `disableNotifications`.

-You're able to grant third-party admin status when you assign a new role, or you can update an existing role assignment status by passing just the query parameter.
+You can grant third-party admin status when you assign a new role, or you can update an existing role assignment status by passing just the query parameter.

-When this setting is enabled, the admins won't receive any of the default Okta administrator emails.
-These admins also won't have access to contact Okta Support and open support cases on behalf of your org.
+When this setting is enabled, the admins don't receive any of the default Okta administrator emails.
+These admins also don't have access to contact Okta Support and open support cases on behalf of your org.

 ### List Roles